forestgrape/coronavirus/covid19.md

 > ##### Disease
 > A *disease* is a biological disorder of structure or function in an organism causing inconvenience and/or unwanted effects.
 Literally disease means without-ease (dis=without, separated from).
 A disease is often dynamic and an immune response is induced/involved.

-Chemical/biochemical damage such as dehydration or a poisoning or physical damage such as a fracture or an injury are not diseases themselves but they chemical/physical damage can result from a disease.
+Chemical/biochemical damages such as dehydration, a poisoning or physical damage such as a fracture or an injury are not diseases themselves but chemical/physical damage can result from a disease.

-There are many different forms and causes of diseases:
+There are many different causes of diseases:
 * other [life forms](./coronavirus.md#life-form) interfering with the metabolism, such an interference is called [infection as defined below](#virus-infection).
   * outside of cells but inside multicellular organisms
     * most bacteria